disneystreaming/smithy4s/modules/docs/markdown/03-protocols/03-aws/01-aws.md

 Smithy4s provides functions to create AWS clients from generated code.
 As of 0.18, Smithy4s supports (at least partially) all AWS protocols that are publicly documented.

-Our implementation of the AWS protocols is tested against the official [compliance-tests](https://github.com/smithy-lang/smithy/tree/main/smithy-aws-protocol-tests/model), which gives us a reasonable level of confidence that most of the (de)serialisation logic is correct involved when communicating with AWS is correct.
-Our implementation of the AWS signature algorithm.
-(which allows AWS to authenticate requests) is tested against the Java implementation used by the official AWS SDK.
+Our implementation of the AWS protocols is tested against the official [compliance-tests](https://github.com/smithy-lang/smithy/tree/main/smithy-aws-protocol-tests/model), which gives us a reasonable level of confidence that most of the (de)serialisation logic involved when communicating with AWS is correct.
+Our implementation of the AWS signature algorithm (which is required for AWS to authenticate requests) is tested against the Java implementation used by the official AWS SDK.

 ### What is missing ?

 * streaming operations (such as S3 `putObject`, `getObject`, or Kinesis' `subscribeToShard`) are currently unsupported.
 * [service-specific customisations](https://smithy.io/2.0/aws/customizations/index.html)  are currently unsupported.
-* **users should not use smithy4s to talk to AWS S3**
+* **users should not use smithy4s to get data into/out of AWS S3**

 ### Note on pre-built artifacts